'Assalaam Alaikum!' This is Karachi's control welcoming Air India.. We're proud of you'

 "Thank you so much," responded the captain of India's national carrier.

-Many crew members of AI's Boeing-777 and Boring 787 were deployed for the special evacuation flights for European and Canadian citizens from Mumbai and Delhi.
+Many crew members of AI's Boeing-777 and Boeing 787 were deployed for the special evacuation flights for European and Canadian citizens from Mumbai and Delhi.

 The Captain also replied back stating that they were also proud of working with the ATC and all other services as a sign of mutual respect.